 York EPC has been producing Green Deal Reports since the scheme was first introduced early in 2013.
-Our price is typically £160 with no VAT (as we are not VAT registered).
+Our price is typically £160 plus VAT.

 To enquire about a Green Deal Report simply fill in our online enquiry form and we will respond the same working day to confirm a price and arrange a date and time if you wish to proceed.
 We aim to carry out the assessment within 72 hours of an enquiry and the completed EPC report is delivered within 48 hours of the assessment.